freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator.md

 # --instructions--

-Add the equality operator to the indicated line so that the function will return `Equal` when `val` is equivalent to `12`.
+Add the equality operator to the indicated line so that the function will return the string `Equal` when `val` is equivalent to `12`.

 # --hints--